decal/werdlists/README.md

 manually crafting software test cases or developing an automated black-box fuzzer.

-The 'bin' folder consists of shell scripts used for maintenance and such.
-All other directories should be outlined in the index.txt file in the source root.
+The 'scripts' folder consists of shell scripts used for maintenance and such.
+Other directories should be outlined in the index.txt file in the source root.
+Furthermore, all files in each directory are detailed in their own index.txt files.
+Although the majority of files have the ".txt" extension, pay attention because other file extensions have meaning as well, such as ".csv" or comma- separated values..